Aszariel1/receipt-organizer/README.md

 # Receipt Organizer

-**Receipt Pulse** is a tool for extracting data from receipt images, storing it in a local database, and visualizing spending trends.
+**Receipt Organizer** is a tool for extracting data from receipt images, storing it in a local database, and visualizing spending trends.
 It uses **Optical Character Recognition (OCR)** to convert images into structured text and applies parsing logic to identify key financial information.

 ## Features
 * **Data Extraction:** Identifies **Vendor**, **Date**, and **Total Paid** from images.